aarnaumir/ZNumbers/Readme.md

 [6,]  1.0  1.0
 that is, the 6 increasing dfns associated with the chain {0,1} whose values are in the set {0.1,0.3,1}

-- decreasing.generation(values,length.dfn) is a function that generates all decreasing dfns that take values in parameter values whose length of the Ln is length.dfn.
+- decreasing.generation(y,length.dfn) is a function that generates all decreasing dfns that take values in parameter values whose length of the Ln is length.dfn.
 For example decreasing.generation(c(0.1,0.3,1),2) returns